-Hello!
-Thank you for visiting Planit NZ - New Zealand's best travel planning and booking website (admittedly we're biased).
-Do you need assistance planning your New Zealand itinerary?
+Do you need help planning your New Zealand itinerary?
 Do you have travel planning questions?
-WE CAN HELP!
-Check out our FREE Travel Planning Service here.
-We can't wait to help you plan your adventure.
+Check out our FREE Travel Planning Service here - we can help you craft a customized North Island itinerary.

 Active volcanoes, world-renowned wineries, beautiful beaches and two of New Zealand's largest cities are all part of this seven day North Island New Zealand itinerary.
 While a week in the North Island isn't nearly enough to see everything it has to offer, with a little rushing and quite some driving, it is enough to see the highlights.

 With the assumption that you'll be traveling here by car or campervan, we've put together a one week itinerary covering some of the very best in North Island destinations, wine, adventure and road stops from Auckland to Wellington.
 Auckland and Wellington are two of the easiest and most affordable points of arrival in New Zealand.
 With this itinerary you could arrive in either, but we're going to assume you arrive in Auckland.
 Those arriving in Wellington can follow the Itinerary backwards.